-“Doing different variations of any exercise, including the biceps curl, will help optimize your training adaptations,” says Trevor Thieme, C.S.C.S., Beachbody’s senior manager of fitness and nutrition content.
+“Doing different variations of any exercise, including the biceps curl, will help optimize your training adaptations,” says Trevor Thieme, C.S.C.S., BODi’s executive director of fitness and nutrition content.
 In short, by targeting the same muscle (or muscles) in different ways, you’ll get stronger and more defined in less time.

 Here’s a break down of how to do hammer curls properly, as well as tips for adding the move to your workout routine, and multiple reasons why everyone—including you—should be doing it.